Hawaii Receives False-Alarm ‘Ballistic Missile Threat’ Alert

 Congresswoman Tulsi Gabbard quickly checked on the threat and determined it was a false alarm:

-The false alert, which did not trigger the state’s emergency sirens, was due to human error and the U.S. Pacific Command quickly confirmed that it had detected no missile.
-According to Hawaii governor David Ige, a staff member at the state’s Emergency Management Agency accidentally pressed the wrong button during a shift change, triggering alert system.
-The agency’s administrator, Vern Miyagi, explained that workers were testing the system at the time, and promised an investigation into the mistake in order to make sure it never happens again.
+The false alert, which did not trigger the state’s emergency sirens, was due to human error and the U.S. Pacific Command quickly confirmed that it had detected no missiles.
+According to Hawaii governor David Ige, a staff member at the state’s Emergency Management Agency accidentally pressed the wrong button while employees were doing a check of the emergency-alert system during a shift change.
+Ige later announced that the procedure for sending the alert will be changed “so that a single person will not be able to make an error that triggers another false alarm.”

-State representative Matt LoPresti later told CNN about his experience taking shelter with his children in the bathtub of his home following the alert.
-He was one of many Hawaiians who took the message seriously, and there are other reports of panic as residents rushed to protect themselves and their families:
+The mistaken warning produced considerable panic in Hawaii on Saturday morning as people scrambled to find shelter or be together with their loved ones.
+There are many reports of residents and tourists breaking down crying in shelters or on their phones with family members, terrified that they were about to die.
+Hawaii state representative Matt LoPresti told CNN about his experience huddling with his children in the bathtub of his home following the alert:

+He was just one of many Hawaiians who took the message seriously:

 But not everyone in the state panicked:

-Hawaii has been testing its missile alerts for the first time since the Cold War following North Korea’s threats to fire a nuclear warhead at U.S. targets.
-Last year, North Korea conducted successful tests of ballistic missiles which could conceivably carry such a weapon to Hawaii or the mainland U.S., and just two weeks ago, President Trump taunted North Korean leader Kim Jong Un about the inferior size and power of his nuclear button.
+Tensions in the state were already high.
+Hawaii has recently been testing its missile alerts for the first time since the Cold War following North Korea’s threats to fire a nuclear warhead at the U.S. Last year, North Korea conducted successful tests of ballistic missiles that could conceivably carry such a weapon to Hawaii or the mainland U.S. And just two weeks ago, President Trump taunted Kim Jong Un about the inferior size and power of the North Korean leader’s nuclear button.

-While Hawaii’s Emergency Management Agency apparently started calling TV stations as soon as it realized its mistake on Saturday, it nonetheless took a long time — almost 40 minutes — to send a followup mobile alert:
+While Hawaii’s Emergency Management Agency apparently started calling TV stations as soon as it realized its mistake on Saturday, it nonetheless took a long time — almost 40 minutes — to send a follow-up mobile alert:

-Senator Mazie Hirono quickly expressed her outrage on Twitter too — one of many subsequent calls from officials to fix the alert system to prevent such errors:
+Senator Mazie Hirono quickly expressed her outrage on Twitter, too — one of many subsequent calls from officials to fix the alert system in order to prevent such errors:

-And as New York Times National Security Correspondent David Sanger pointed out on Saturday, the mistake illustrates a key technological difference between now and the Cold War when it comes to these warning systems:
+And, as New York Times national-security correspondent David Sanger pointed out on Saturday, the mistake also illustrates a key technological difference between now and the Cold War when it comes to these warning systems:

 This post has been updated throughout to reflect new information regarding the false alarm.